-Under the agreements relating to the license transaction with Apple, we were obligated to contribute to CIP all intellectual property that we co-developed with Apple through February 2012 ("Capture Period").
-Subsequently we amended the Capture Period to extend through February 2014.
+Under the agreements relating to the license transaction with Apple, we were obligated to contribute to CIP all intellectual property that we developed through February 2012 ("Capture Period").
+Subsequently, we have amended the Capture Period to extend through February 2015.
 We are also obligated to maintain certain limited liability company formalities with respect to CIP at all times after the closing of the license transaction.